Chapter-Wise Summary of Dorothy Tennov’s Love And Limerence

 Can Limerence Be Controlled?

-Understanding the nature of limerence may help, though knowledge of limerence will not prevent its occurrence, and you may still fall into one.
+• Understanding the nature of limerence may help, though knowledge of limerence will not prevent its occurrence.
+One may still fall into limerence despite knowing all about it.

 Related Books

-1. Mating in Captivity” by Esther Perel: This book delves into the complexities of maintaining desire in long-term relationships.
+1. Mating in Captivity by Esther Perel: On how to maintain desire in long-term relationships.

-3. The Chemistry Between Us” by Larry Young and Brian Alexander: A fascinating exploration of the biological factors that underpin attraction and attachment.
+4. The Chemistry Between Us by Larry Young and Brian Alexander: On how biological factors drive attraction and attachment.

 ...